-The largest share of government revenues is collected from the oil and gas industry, which averaged $19.0 billion over the last five years, including $16.1 billion from upstream oil and gas extraction and its support activities.
+An important share of government revenues is collected from the oil and gas industry, which averaged $15.7 billion over the last five years, including $12.8 billion from upstream oil and gas extraction and its support activities.

-Between 2011 and 2015, the energy sector’s share of total taxes paid by all industries was 9% and brought in over 12% of all operating revenues earned in Canada.
+Between 2012 and 2016, the energy sector’s share of total taxes paid by all industries was 8.4% and brought in over 11% of all operating revenues earned by governments in Canada.

-The amount of taxes paid by energy industries averaged around 11 billion dollars annually between 2005 and 2009, decreasing significantly in 2010, and then stabilizing to about 7 billion dollars from 2010 to 2015.
-The decrease in 2010 was primarily due to lower taxes paid by oil and gas extraction and support activities industries.
+The amount of taxes paid by energy industries averaged around 11 billion dollars annually between 2006 and 2009, decreasing significantly in 2010, and then stabilizing to about 7 billion dollars from 2010 to 2016.

-The amount of taxes paid by oil and gas companies fell by around 50% in 2010 and 2015 as a result of declines in oil and gas prices.
+The amount of taxes paid by oil and gas companies fell by 38% from 2006 to 2016, largely as a result of declines in oil and gas prices.

 Employment in Canada’s energy sector